davidspiv/ColorSpaces/README.md

 # ColorSpaces

-A C++ library for color space conversion and calculating color difference.
-This library supports a variety of color models and offers functions for converting between them as well as calculating color distances.
+A C++ library for working with color.
+Includes functions for converting between color models and calculating color difference.

 ### Dependencies